pjaos/pcbzip/README.md

 - CS : Enter a list of column sizes for the selected fields.
 You may wish to truncate some columns depending upon the screen size on your computer.
 - OF : This option allows you to select the field/column that you wish to order search results on.
 - MA : Sets the limit on the maximum number of rows to be displayed.
+- BA : The option displays the location of the CSV file containing all Basic JLCPCB parts to allow the user to pull them into a spreadsheet application.
+       This makes it easier for users to include Basic parts into their PCB designs.

 # Command line help